utdata/rwdir/03-intro.Rmd

 What you've done here is create a plot chart of a piece of sample data that is already inside R. (FWIW, It is the speed of cars and the distances taken to stop.
 Note that the data were recorded in the 1920s.)

-But that wasn't a whole lot of code to see there is a relationship with speed vs stopping distince, eh?
+But that wasn't a whole lot of code to see there is a relationship with speed vs stopping distance, eh?

 ### Adding new code chunks